naveenroshan/Java-Technology/MicroService-AWS-Devops/README.md

 - Auto Scaling the EC2 instance with the load balancing

--Simple Notification Service with Cloud watch
+- Simple Notification Service with Cloud watch

+- RDS for creating Mysql database